 IOU members have been very active in providing observation data which in turn provides the information necessary to make an IBA designation for nominated sites.
 The first site, Hitchcock Nature Area in Pottawattamie County, was designated at the IOU fall meeting in 2003.
 In the photo Park Ranger Chad Greve is shown accepting the designation from the IBA Coordinator Ric Zarwell.

 Many of Iowa's IBAs are not only important for the conservation of birds but are also good areas to look for many species.
-Be sure to look at the details of these areas on the Iowa Audubon web site.
-Don't forget to enter your observations of the criteria species in the IOU Field Reports.
+Be sure to look at the details of these areas on the Iowa Audubon web site or birdinghotspots.org.
+Data for monitoring these sites comes from the IOU data entry and eBird.